 2. The ability to apply knowledge of local flora, fauna and habitats to relevant projects

-3. Consolidation of links with relevant community and professional organizations.
+3. Consolidation of links with relevant community and professional organisations.

 4. Development of an area of personal research for ongoing study.

 5. A professional attitude to the practice of Natural History Illustration.

 The course will be divided into two blocks during which the following may be included:

 - Visual diary presentation

 - Habitat study and research methodology through visits to local environmental organizations

 - Specimen collection and preservation